What is Classical:NEXT?

 A Unique Music Meeting

-Last edition: Classical:NEXT 2022 in Hannover
+Last edition: Classical:NEXT 2024 in Berlin

 Professionals